GregWaller/CannonGame/README.md

 I wrapped up development on this project on the evening of Tuesday, May 16th, 2023, as I sat down to write this README.
 I spent a total of 42 hours building this project, broken down as follows:

 - Project Management: 5 hours
-	- Includes Requirements Analysis, Design, Planning, Builds, Planning, and Repository Management
+	- Includes Requirements Analysis, Design, Builds, Planning, and Repository Management
 - Programming: 24 hours, 30 minutes
 	- Includes Gameplay and Systems programming
 - Art: 13 hours